e-sycheung/stock-analysis/README.md

 ### Process:
 1. Create variables for ticker elements.
 2. Assign variables are the proper data types.
-3. Create a for loop and if/then statement to iterate over all the rows to calculate each ticker’s “Total Daily Volume” and “Return”
+3. Create a for loop and if/then statement to iterate over all the rows to calculate each tickerâ€™s â€œTotal Daily Volumeâ€ and â€œReturnâ€
 4. Format the table to emphasize positive and negative returns.

 ## Resources